tomgeorge/eca/README.md

 Check the planned work [here](https://github.com/orgs/editor-code-assistant/projects/1/views/1).

+## Troubleshooting

+You can start eca with `--log-level debug` which should log helpful information in stderr buffer like what is being sent to LLMs.

 ## Contributing

 Contributions are very welcome, please open an issue for discussion or a pull request.